All the CX goodness—straight to your inbox

 How you react to customer service failures is equally important to avoiding them, and that’s where the service recovery paradox comes in.

 The service recovery paradox is the idea that customers can actually gain trust and loyalty in your brand when you respond to a customer service issue the right way.
-For example, let’s say a restaurant server accidentally spills a glass of wine on you during a fancy date night.

 • Response 2: The server expresses empathy and rushes to clean up the mess.
 They bring in management to comp your meal with a free dessert and send you off with a gift card for another free meal.